technofocus-pte/ppteamsintpvt/Labs/Lab 3/Lab 3 - Create a canvas app from a list in Microsoft Teams.docx.md

      ![](./media/image17.png)

-3. Double click on the Success message and change it to !!**This was successfully completed**!!.
+3. Double click on the Success message **This was successfully completed**.

      ![](./media/image18.png)